-foreword Art, Ecology and the Commons took place between August 27 and September 5, 2021 in Beirut.
-Yet its pertinence and necessity continue to resonate in the unrelenting volatility of our current situation.
-A sharp depreciation of the local currency, hyperinflation, an unresolved waste management crisis, a complex political deadlock, a rampant pandemic,...
-In a context where the devastating consequences of the Port explosion of August 2020 are still omnipresent, impending disasters are pushing Lebanon to the brink of an economic collapse and a humanitarian crisis.
-An agonizing community came together to seek refuge in the foliage of a young urban forest, protected by the shade of its trees, equally as inspired by their interdependence and resilience despite a broken environment along the bank of a waterless river.
+foreword Art, Ecology and the Commons took place between August 27 and September 5, 2021 in Beirut, yet its pertinence and necessity continue to resonate in the unrelenting volatility of our current situation.
+An agonizing community came together to seek refuge in the foliage of our young urban forest, protected by the shade of its trees, equally as inspired by their interdependence and resilience despite a broken environment along the bank of a waterless river.
 For ten days, we gathered for walks, talks, films, meals, planting and care, breathing life into our forest and the minds of those who joined us, citizens and artists alike.
 Inspired by our reading of 'The Undercommons' by Stefano Harney and Fred Moten, it is what we have been calling a collective Study.
 "We are committed to the idea that study is what you do with other people.
 It's talking and walking around with other people, working, dancing, suffering, some irreducible convergence of all three, held under the name of speculative practice.
 The notion of a rehearsal-being in a kind of workshop, playing in a band, in a jam session, or old men sitting on a porch, or people working together in a factory-there are these various modes of activity.
-The point of calling it "study" is to mark that the incessant and irreversible intellectuality of these activities is already present." - Harney, S., & Moten, F. \ The program sought to harness the forest's togetherness and collective practice to inspire new methodologies.
+The point of calling it "study" is to mark that the incessant and irreversible intellectuality of these activities is already present." - Harney, S., & Moten, F.

+Art, Ecology and the Commons' program sought to harness the forest's togetherness and collective practice to inspire new methodologies.
 In a time of extreme crisis, it brought to light people's overwhelming engagement and desire for resistance.
-This, however, was not a singular pursuit, conceived in search of resolution.
-It was instead designed to build curiosity and open-ended inquiry, prompting the unexpected and emergent to manifest, in the hope of affecting long-term change. \ Stefano Harney and Fred Moten, The Undercommons: Fugitive Planning & Black Study (Wivenhoe, New York, Port Watson: Minor Compositions, 2013), 110.
-O Read it in full here:

-https://www minorcompositions.info/wpcontent/uploads/2013/04/ undercommons-web.pdf foreword This digital publication embraces an experimental format of spontaneous gathering, and furthers the curatorial methodology of the Study.
+This, however, was a not singular pursuit, conceived in search of resolution.
+It was instead designed to build curiosity and open-ended inquiry, prompting the unexpected and emergent to manifest, in the hope of affecting long-term change.
+This digital publication embraces an experimental format of spontaneous gathering, and furthers the curatorial methodology of the Study.
 Multiple voices, contexts, and perspectives are juxtaposed, different forms of narratives featured, and various knowledges woven together.
 What does a small urban afforestation site neighboring a highroad in Lebanon have in common with the threatened rainforest of the Amazon?
 Jumping between local and international scales, the transborder character of Art, Ecology, and the Commons unfolds throughout the following pages.
 This e-publication stems as much from the research references, conversations, and sister initiatives having guided us through the project, as from the takeaways, propositions, and new questionings prompted by artists, participants and community members we engaged with during the program in August 2021.
 Can relating our own bodies to growing shrubs foster greater empathy and care?
 Can looking at forests' complex modes of organizations inspire us greater solidarity?
 If a polluted river makes us realize the suffering we cause and endure, a traveling seed can whisper its own tale to make us hope, and cope.
 As such A Few Things we Learned about Art, Ecology, and the Commons plants the seeds for urgent reflections on our ecological relations and modes of collaboration.
-Approach this editorial compilation as a curated playlist: play, scroll, skip, pause, replay, and find those recurring motifs intertwined throughout its five chapters, following the threads of mycelial networks.
-What have we learned from AEC?
+Approach this editorial compilation as a curated playlist: play, scroll, skip, pause, replay, and find those recurring motifs intertwined throughout its five chapters, following the threads of mycelial networks. foreword What have we learned from AEC?